How to Break Your Sugar Addiction

 This can happen with sugar.
 If you eliminate sugary treats, after initial intense cravings you will find your cravings virtually disappear and you feel quite content without them.
 One day, you might be at a party with an irresistible array of decadent desserts, so you have one or even two.
 The next day, your body is craving sugar again, so you give in, just this once.
 The next day it happens again.
 And then again.
 So it goes, back to square one, until your pants don't fit again and you feel miserable.
 Does this sound familiar?
 Sugar truly is an addictive substance for many people.

 This is a very simple rule of thumb, and it really works.
-I don't fool myself into thinking I can resist having something sweet in my house, it will not last the week.
+I don't fool myself into thinking I can resist having something sweet in my house.
+It will not last the week.
 Probably not even 24 hours.
-If I don't have anything tempting in my house, and make it hard for myself to to out and get it, that's more than half the battle.
+If I don't have anything tempting in my house, and make it hard for myself to out and get it, that's more than half the battle.

-If your will gets weak at parties or social events, have your spouse or a friend remind you of your promise to yourself at that pivotal moment where you are trying to say no but want to say yes, this has often helped me.
+If your will gets weak at parties or social events, have your spouse or a friend remind you of your promise to yourself at that pivotal moment where you are trying to say no but want to say yes.